Training Local Leaders to Prevent and Reduce Domestic Violence Evidence From Peru (LIA)

 Detailed Description

-The topics for the series of workshops will be equivalent to those covered in household visits to ensure comparability: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) good treatment between family members and self-care; v) Assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women agency.
+• The topics covered during both the HT and GT were equivalent to ensure comparability.
+These topics were: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) respect between family members and self-care; v) assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women's agency.

 Study Type